satazor/eslint-plugin-import-esm/docs/rules/explicit-extension.md

 import type from './foo.types.js'; // When .types needs .js import bar from './foo.bar.js'; // When .bar needs .js import utils from './utils/index.js';
+import pkg from '@scope/package'; // Package imports are always valid
 ```

 4. Files with multiple extensions: